tastyware/tastytrade/docs/paper.rst

 .. warning::

-   At this time, the paper API only supports equities/index options trades, and complex orders have not yet been implemented.
-I hope to add futures options and complex orders soon.
+   At this time, the paper API only supports equities/index options trades.
+I hope to add futures options and other instrument types soon.

 .. note::